“Baking with gums?” you say. “Why bake with GUM!??”

 Gluten Free Baking with Gums

-We gluten free bakers have to know all about these mysterious “gums” because they do the job of gluten in our gluten free recipes.
+We gluten free bakers have to know all about these mysterious “gums” because they help to do the job of gluten in our gluten free recipes.
 I know it sounds peculiar, but it’s really just a lesson in baking chemistry.

 No individual gluten-free flour can replace wheat flour on its own, so we bakers blend several together to mimic wheat’s qualities.
 One of the trickiest wheat flour attributes to replicate is its stickiness: its gluten holds food together, and without something to replace it, most gluten free recipes wind up a crumbly mess.